DevMountain/Timeline/README.md

 * follow a project planning framework to build a development plan
 * follow a project planning framework to prioritize and manage project progress
-* implement relationships in a Core Data model architecture
+* implement basic data model
 * use staged data to prototype features

 #### Part Two - Apple View Controllers, Search Controller, Container Views